-- Margosa leaves or Neem cleanses the skin to prevent the formation of bacteria and virus-causing infection.
-The leaves can likewise detoxify the body from harmful substances that can aggravate your eczema.
+- Margosa leaves, or Neem, cleanses the skin to prevent the formation of bacteria and virus-causing infection.
+The leaves can detoxify the body from harmful substances that aggravate your eczema.
 Form a paste from the leaves and apply directly to the affected skin.

 - Rosemary oil cleanses and moisturizes the skin.
-It prevents the skin from drying and therefore stops the skin infection from flourishing and growing.
+It prevents the skin from drying and stops the skin infection from flourishing and growing.
 Pour a few drops of rosemary oil into your bathtub to start experiencing the benefits of hydrated skin.

-- Turmeric works as an antiseptic for faster healing of skin infection.
-This is most effective when your eczema begins to form blisters and red patches of crusts.
+- Turmeric works as an antiseptic for faster healing of skin infections.
+This is most effective when your eczema forms blisters and red crust patches.
 Boil turmeric in hot water and let it cool for a while.
 Apply the solution directly to the affected area to speed up healing and prevent further spread of the infection.

 - Aloe Vera is known to be an effective herb to address skin inflammation and soothe itchy skin.
 You can apply the aloe vera gel directly to where the eczema is, and you’ll see how the herb can soothe you from the common symptoms of eczema.

 Acupuncture for eczema – an ancient Chinese natural treatment for eczema

-Acupuncture is no longer a new concept but not a lot of people know that it can actually treat eczema.
+Acupuncture is no longer a new concept, but not many people know it can treat eczema.
 The procedure involves needles to trigger particular body zones to help alleviate its symptoms.

-Traditional Chinese Medicine aka TCM believes that eczema is caused by the malfunction of the body’s regular soothing and cooling systems, as a result, skin becomes over dry, flaky, itchy, and red.
-Acupuncture for eczema’s main objective is to cool and soothe the body tissues to treat the symptoms of eczema and to possibly prevent future flare-ups.
+Traditional Chinese Medicine, aka TCM, believes that eczema is caused by malfunctioning the body’s regular soothing and cooling systems.
+As a result, skin becomes over-dry, flaky, itchy, and red.
+Acupuncture for eczema’s main objective is to cool and soothe the body tissues to treat the symptoms of eczema and possibly prevent future flare-ups.

 Homeopathy for Eczema – #1 natural treatment for eczema